IsaacCheng9/random-number-generator/README.md

-# man-group-number-generator
+# Random Number Generator

-Submission for Man Group's take-home assignment – a number generator based on an input of numbers and their associated probabilities.
+A random number generator based on an input of numbers and their associated probabilities.